Racism in Australia: World War II to the 2000s

-The White Australia policy was dismantled in the decades following the Second World War and legal reforms undertaken to address indigenous disadvantage and establish Land Rights and Native Title.
+The White Australia policy was dismantled in the decades following the Second World War and legal reforms undertaken to address indigenous disadvantage and establish land rights and native title.

 In 1962, Robert Menzies' Commonwealth Electoral Act provided that all Indigenous people should have the right to enrol and vote at federal elections (prior to this, indigenous people in Queensland, Western Australia and "wards of the state" in the Northern Territory had been excluded from voting unless they were ex-servicemen).
 In 1965, Queensland became the last state to confer state voting rights on Aboriginal people, whereas in South Australia Aboriginal men had had the vote since the 1850s and Aboriginal women since the 1890s.
 A number of South Australian Aboriginal women took part in the vote selecting candidates for the constitutional conventions of the 1890s.
 The 1967 referendum was held and overwhelmingly approved to amend the Constitution, removing discriminatory references and giving the national parliament the power to legislate specifically for Indigenous Australians.

 In 1965, one of the earliest Aboriginal graduates from the University of Sydney, Charles Perkins, helped organise the Freedom Ride into parts of Australia to expose discrimination and inequality.
 In 1966, the Gurindji people of Wave Hill Station (owned by the Vestey Group) commenced strike action, known as the Gurindji strike, led by Vincent Lingiari, in a quest for equal pay and recognition of Indigenous land rights.

 From the 1960s, Australian writers began to re-assess European assumptions about Aboriginal Australia – with works including Alan Moorehead's The Fatal Impact (1966) and Geoffrey Blainey's landmark history Triumph of the Nomads (1975).
 In 1968, anthropologist W.E.H.
 Stanner described the lack of historical accounts of relations between European and Aboriginal people as "the great Australian silence".
 Historian Henry Reynolds argues that there was a "historical neglect" of Aboriginal people by historians until the late 1960s.
 Early commentaries often tended to describe Aboriginal people as doomed to extinction following the arrival of Europeans.
 William Westgarth's 1864 book on the colony of Victoria observed; "the case of the Aborigines of Victoria confirms ...it would seem almost an immutable law of nature that such inferior dark races should disappear."

+In 1973, the Black Community School, which was set up in Townsville, North Queensland for the education of local aboriginal and Torres Strait islander children was described by some as 'apartheid in reverse' and 'racist'.